-Online or onsite, instructor-led live BPMN (Business Process Model and Notation) training courses demonstrate through discussion and hands-on practice how to understand, plan, implement BPMN software and practices within an organization.
+Online or onsite, instructor-led live BPMN (Business Process Model and Notation) training courses illustrate through discussion and hands-on practice how to understand, plan, and implement BPMN software and practices within an organization.
 Govtra is a contributor to the OMG BPMN certification program (OCEB 2).

 BPMN training is available as "online live training" or "onsite live training."
-Online live training (also known as "remote live training") is conducted via an interactive, remote desktop.
-Onsite live training can be conducted locally on customer premises in Georgia or in Govtra corporate training centers in Georgia.
+Online live training (also known as "remote live training") is conducted through an interactive, remote desktop.
+Onsite live training can be conducted locally at customer premises in Georgia or in Govtra corporate training centers in Georgia.

 Atlanta, GA – Regus at Colony Squar